karmel/vespucci/README.md

 	~/Repositories/vespucci/vespucci/vespucci/atlas/pipeline/scripts/set_up_database.sh -g mm9 -c default
     ```

+    After running the above three commands, your vespucci database will have four schemas, each with its own set of tables: genome_reference_mm9, atlas_mm9_refseq_prep, atlas_mm9_default_prep, and atlas_mm9_default.

 If you want **to install a genome that is not included with Vespucci**, do the following:

 @todo